Research Methods 2020

 "It completely opened my eyes to myriad resources available to me not only to enhance instruction as an English teacher, but for my personal growth as well!"

 "I had no idea all of the databases were available.
 It was interesting as a teacher to learn how to access all of the information.
 I appreciated Angela's knowledge and passion and took the time to break down each individual database so we could learn how to navigate through them properly."

 "The tours were very interesting.
 The state library building is impressive.
 There was a lot of good information that can be used in the classroom."

 Very informative, concise and lovely."

 "One of the most informative courses I have taken - I would highly recommend for every teacher."

 Angela received her Master of Library & Information Students from The University of Alabama; Bachelor of Arts from Wittenberg University, and currently is the ND State Library Continuing Education Coordinator.

-CARMEN REDDING received her LMO2 as well as earned an MME from Valley City State University and currently is the School & Youth Services Specialist in Bismarck.
+CARMEN REDDING received her LMO2 from Valley City State University; earned her MME from Minot State University and is on track to receive her MLS from Emporia State University.
+She is currently the School & Youth Services Specialist at the North Dakota State Library.
 She was the recipient of the Allegro Band Award and the Golden Apple Teaching Award.
 She has 40+ years teaching experience.